AndrzejRomaniuk/CV/README.md

 ## WORKPLACE (last 10 years)

 **Research/Teaching assistant**, University of Edinburgh, UK <br>
-*May 2020 – October 2021* <br>
+*May 2020 – October 2021*  <details><summary>Click For Details</summary>
 Several contract or internal (contractless) work.
 Major included:<br>
 -	Curatorial work for the National Museums of Scotland (creating a database of red squirrel Sciurus vulgaris skeletal specimens, measurements and pathological changes recording, supporting related research)
 -	Literature reviews/pilot work for two pilot projects related to brucellosis and leprosy in animals
--	Preparation of a tutorial on creating simple web applications for the Centre for Data, Culture and Society, University of Edinburgh (Link1; full citation in the Published Teaching Materials CV section)<br><br>
+-	Preparation of a tutorial on creating simple web applications for the Centre for Data, Culture and Society, University of Edinburgh (Link1; full citation in the Published Teaching Materials CV section)<br>
+</details> <br>

 **Helper**, Edinburgh Carpentries, UK<br>
 *April 2021* <br>